 When the weather chooses to cooperate, spring can be the perfect time of year for eating alfresco

 If you think making your own Scotch eggs sounds like too much of a faff, these will change your mind.
-They’re easy to cook, and much healthier than the ready-made variety, as they’re baked, not fried – an excellent spin on the classic.
+They’re easy to cook, and healthier than the ready-made variety, as they’re baked, not fried.

-We bet everyone will rave about these mini treats, which are like a cross between a savoury muffin and a quiche – they’re irresistible!
-Cheese, onion and ham is a winning flavour combo, but you could also leave the ham out for a meat-free snack.
+A cross between a savoury muffin and a quiche, these strata buns are irresistible.
+Cheese, onion and ham is a winning flavour combo, but you could leave out the ham for a meat-free snack.

-Pork and apple make the perfect combo, so why not put the same duo in a sausage roll?
-You’ll be everyone's favourite when you produce these gorgeous melt-in-the-mouth savoury treats.
+Pork and apple make the perfect sausage roll combo.
+You’ll be more popular than the Easter Bunny when you produce these gorgeous melt-in-the-mouth savoury treats.

-A classic at this time of year – everyone loves these fruit- and spice-filled Easter buns.
-Instead of the usual butter, try topping these with jam, honey, marmalade or even chocolate spread for an extra sweet treat.
+Instead of the usual butter, try this Easter classic topped with honey, marmalade or even chocolate spread for an extra sweet treat.

-There’s no cooking required to make these great sandwich alternatives, which look as great as they taste.
-The red wraps have a spicy chicken and mayo filling; the green ones are packed with a creamy chicken, avocado and gherkin combo.
+No cooking required for these clever sandwich alternatives.
+The red wraps have a spicy chicken and mayo filling, and the green ones are packed with a creamy chicken, avocado and gherkin combo.

 This is an ingenious cross between a sandwich, a pizza and a pie.
-It’s a whole round loaf with the middle scooped out and replaced with wonderful Italian ingredients.
-Get the kids involved in making it, then enjoy the delicious results.
-It’s a far cry from the usual curly sarnies of picnics past!
+It’s a whole round loaf with the middle scooped out and replaced with classic Italian ingredients, including sun-dried tomatoes, artichoke and mozzarella.
+Get the kids involved with making it, and enjoy the delicious results.